deion-dorxata/streamlit-adk-ui/README.md

 1. Navigate to the example folder
 2. Rename `.env.example` to `.env`
-3. Open the `.env` file and replace the placeholder with your API key:
+3. Open the `.env` file and replace the placeholder with your Google API key:

-For ClickUp specifically, you'll need to create an app and generate a client_id and client_secret.
-Follow the guide here: [ClickUp Authentication Guide](https://developer.clickup.com/docs/authentication#oauth-flow)

 ### Testing

-Run `adk web` and access the ADK dev UI.
+Replace the sample_agent directory with your own agent.

+Run `python main.py` to start the Fast API server.

+Next, open another terminal and run `streamlit run app.py` to access the Streamlit chat interface.

+For now, the app uses a dummy sign-in screen to simulate user authentication.

+Initial session state is retrieved by using logged-in user's credentials to access a mock database implemeneted in json.